vdstack/mockit/README.md

 ## Integration with Zod

-We believe that [Zod](https://github.com/colinhacks/zod) is a game changer when it comes to validating data (and more).
+We believe that [Zod](https://github.com/colinhacks/zod) is a game changer when it comes to validating data (and more !)
 Mockit integrates with Zod to provide you with a powerful way to check if your mocked functions have been called with specific arguments.

 This means you can not only check if a function has been called with a specific set of argument, but also: